-Facts You Probably Didn’t Know About Central Park NYC
+Facts You Probably Didn’t Know About NYC Central Park

-Facts that will surprise you about Central Park NYC
+Facts that will surprise you about NYC Central Park

 From its peaceful ponds and lakes to rocky outcrops and dense forests, the park offers a wealth of natural beauty and recreation opportunities.
 Events such as concerts and rallies are also sometimes held in the park's expansive spaces.